awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 + [Restricting Run Command access based on instance tags](sysman-rc-setting-up.md#sysman-rc-setting-up-cmdsec)
 + [Restrict session access based on instance tags](getting-started-restrict-access-examples.md#restrict-access-example-instance-tags)

-For information about using the `ssm:Recursive` and` ssm:Overwrite` condition keys, see [Organizing parameters into hierarchies](sysman-paramstore-su-organize.md)\.
+For information about using the `ssm:Recursive` and` ssm:Overwrite` condition keys, see [Working with parameter hierarchies](sysman-paramstore-hierarchies.md)\.

 ### Examples<a name="security_iam_service-with-iam-id-based-policies-examples"></a>